sankalp7654/AMS-Aikya/README.md

 # AMS-FINAL

-Attendance Management System for college!
+Attendance Management System is developed for college!